Natural bobtail is a naturally occurring mutation in the T-box transcription factor T gene resulting in a shortened tail.

 + $15 each additional test if ordering more than three coat color/fur type/bobtail tests on the same animal (excludes Cocoa)

-Genetic testing is recommended to verify and validate the natural bobtail status of dogs, especially if docking is allowed, and to help with breeding pair selection to eliminate the risk of reduced litter size.
-Testing for Natural Bobtail assists owners and breeders in identifying dogs that have this trait.
+Genetic testing is recommended to verify and validate the natural bobtail status of dogs, especially if docking is allowed, and to help with breeding pair selection to decrease the risk of reduced litter size and lethal deformities.
+Testing for natural bobtail assists owners and breeders in identifying dogs that have this trait.

 * Result unlikely to occur for live dogs; NBT is considered a homozygous lethal in utero.